mvcdigital/blisscakeart/src/content/_index.md

       special as we hoped!"
 S & P '
   - text: '"Your artwork is incredible and being combined in cake - just mesmerising.
 The cake was all everyone could talk about!!
 Absolutely incredible thank you!"
-A & P'
+A & T'
   - text: '"Absolutely loved it!!
 Went down a treat with the guests, thank you so so much!"
 E & O'
 content: >-